 We use the object-message system to allow interactions with external objects that represent external entities with state.
-This section explains Maude's support for rewriting with external objects and an implementation of sockets, standard streams, files, and meta-interpreters as the first such external objects.
+This section explains Maude's support for rewriting with external objects and an implementation of sockets, standard streams, files, processes, real time, and meta-interpreters as the first such external objects.